Brauer Groups of Quot Schemes: Introduction

 by sending any subsheaf ${\mathcal F}\,\subset\,{\mathcal O}^{\oplus r}_X$ to ${\mathcal F}\otimes{\mathcal O}_X(-x_0)$.

 The following is proved in Corollary \ref{cor-p}:

 \begin{proposition} The pullback homomorphism for $\delta$

-is an isomorphism if $g\, \geq\, 2$. \end{proposition}
+is an isomorphism if $d\, \geq\, 2$. \end{proposition}

-Now assume that $r\, ,\text{genus}(X)\, \geq\, 2$; if $r\,=\, 2$, then assume that $\text{genus}(X)\, \geq\, 3$.
-Iterating the morphism $\delta$, we get an ind scheme; this ind scheme is the the projectivization of a vector bundle over the moduli stack of vector bundles on $X$ of rank $r$ \cite{bifet:94}.
-Using this, from Proposition \ref{co-i} and Theorem \ref{th1}, it can be deduced that the Brauer group of the moduli stack of vector bundles on $X$ of rank $r$ and fixed determinant vanishes.
-This result was proved earlier in \cite{BH}.
-Using this vanishing result it can be deduced that the Brauer group of the moduli space of stable vector bundles on $X$ of rank $r$ and fixed determinant of degree $d$ is a cyclic group of order $\text{g.c.d.}(r\, ,d)$.
+Now assume that $r,\, \text{genus}(X)\, \geq\, 2$; if $r\,=\, 2$, then also assume that $\text{genus}(X)\, \geq\, 3$.
+Iterating the above morphism $\delta$, we get an ind-scheme.
+This ind-scheme has the cohomology isomorphic to the moduli stack; see \cite[Theorem 4.5]{d} or \cite[Chapter 4]{n}.
+Using Proposition \ref{co-i} and Theorem \ref{th1}, one can now describe the cohomological Brauer group of the moduli stack of rank $r$ and degree $d$ bundles.
+Further one deduces that the cohomological Brauer group of the moduli stack of vector bundles on $X$ of rank $r$ and fixed determinant vanishes.
+This result was proved earlier in \cite[Theorem 5.2]{BH}.
+Using this vanishing result it can be deduced that the cohomological Brauer group of the moduli space of stable vector bundles on $X$ of rank $r$ and fixed determinant of degree $d$ is a cyclic group of order $\text{g.c.d.}(r\, ,d)$.
 This result was proved earlier in \cite{BBGN}.